qua-platform/qualibrate/README.md

 ## Next Steps

-For detailed instructions on using QUAlibrate, including creating calibration nodes, building calibration graphs, and using the web app, please visit our comprehensive [documentation website](https://www.github.io/qua-platform/qualibrate).
+For detailed instructions on using QUAlibrate, including creating calibration nodes, building calibration graphs, and using the web app, please visit our comprehensive documentation website https://qua-platform.github.io/qualibrate/.

 ### Documentation